agenovia/FileSystemLogger/README.md

 # FileSystemLogger
 FileSystemLogger for work.
-Used to capture events recursively under a root directory.
+Used to capture events under a root directory.
+Born out of a need to track file changes under important directories.

 Python 3.7.4